haider-ismail/react-playground-project/README.md

 ## Hello world!
-I'm Haider, a front-end developer residing in Birmingham, UK.
+I'm Haider, an experienced contract front-end developer residing in Birmingham, UK.

 Welcome to my React playground, which I created to experiment with the latest React features, including the features released in React 18 beta!
 Feel free to clone, break and experiment with it yourself!